How To Set Up A Merchant Account

 Q: How does a merchant account work?

 Setting up a merchant account involves a relationship between three parties: the merchant (you), the acquiring bank or merchant account provider, and the payment processor.
+You need a merchant account to be able to accept credit and debit card payments, and they are usually provided by banks authorized by card networks to acquirers/receive payments on behalf of the merchant.
 When a customer submits their payment, the information is processed through your acquiring bank or payment solutions provider, then handled by the credit card networks, which authorize the payment and transfer it to your merchant account.

 Q: What is the process to set up a merchant account?